Robert Barton, Owner

 The beauty of yoga is the growth that you experience in all aspects of your life-- Ellen wanted to learn more about yoga and enrolled in the Three Rivers Yoga Lifestyle( 2011) course.
 Upon completion, she enrolled in the 200 Hour Teachers Training course at Three Rivers Yoga (2012).

-She has studied in intensive workshops with Max Storm, Donna Fahri, Angela Farmer & Panditji Tigunait.
+She has studied in intensive workshops with Kamini Desai, Max Storm, Donna Fahri, Angela Farmer & Panditji Tigunait.

-Ellen wants her students to build strength, endurance, and flexibility by pairing breath with movement.
+Ellen wants her students to build strength, endurance, and flexibility by incorporating movement with breath.

 She is hoping to share her teachings with you--come join her.

 As a registered nurse, Jayne has found a sense of calm and serenity with her practice.
 She completed her training at Three Rivers Yoga.

 A regular meditation practice helps to keep Jayne stay centered.